 Thoughtful owners of lakeside homes can follow a few simple best management practices for protecting Lake Leelanau and its surrounding watershed.

 Shorelines are critical transition areas from land to water.
 A natural shoreline protects the lake and provides a habitat for fish and wildlife.

 - Maintain a greenbelt - a 20–35-foot natural buffer along 70% of your shoreline to help provide filtration to trap pollutants, prevent overgrowth of noxious aquatic plants and algae, reduce erosion and discourage geese

 - Use native plants – flowers, shrubs, and grasses - to stabilize shorelines which provide habitat for wildlife and prevent erosion.
 These plantings can be beautiful and do not have to look messy or unkept.

 - Plant native trees for habitat and to help offset storm damage and replace dying or diseased ash, birch, beech, and oaks.

-- Allow rainwater to soak in and not run into the lake.
+- Plant rain gardens to allow rainwater to soak in and not run into the lake.

 - Use a mulching mower.
 Place composting leaves and yard trimmings at least 50 feet from surface water.
 Excess leaves in the lakes and creeks degrade water quality.

 - Call an expert if you have shoreline erosion.
 They may be able to help stabilize the shoreline without the use of rip rap or seawalls which prevent animals from coming ashore.
 See the Resources tab.